provider image

 What is a recommended diet for overweight cats?

 A diet for weight loss will likely be different than just feeding less of your cat’s normal food.
-Your vet can recommend the appropriate food to try with your cat.
+Your veterinarian can recommend the appropriate food.
 Otherwise, your cat may not get all the protein, vitamins, and nutrients they need to stay healthy.
 Your cat’s normal diet may also be too high in fat.

-“Cats are obligate carnivores and do better on diets that contain a high level of moisture and low carbohydrates,” says Dr. Whittenburg.
+“Cats are obligate carnivores and do better on diets that contain a high level of moisture and low carbohydrates,” Whittenburg said.
 “This may be in the form of wet food or a specially formulated home-cooked diet.
 If the cat has medical issues, there may be a prescription diet that is required.”

 Your vet can calculate how many calories your cat should eat each day to effectively lose weight.
 Then, you can determine how many cups of food is equal to that total calorie count.
 Don’t forget that treats will add calories to your cat’s daily intake, so it’s best to restrict or eliminate treats to keep your cat at the target calorie count.

 You can also consider feeding your cat using food puzzles or automated feeders.
-These tools can help slow down your cat from eating too much too quickly.
+These tools can help slow your cat’s eating and prevent them from eating too much too quickly.
 Puzzle feeders have the added benefit of giving your cat a little bit of extra activity as they hunt for their food.

-The duration of the exercise session will also depend on your cat’s age, weight, and the amount of exercise your cat previously received.
-Your vet can provide you with more advice based on your cat’s situation and health.
-But a general rule of thumb is to try for 5-minute play periods 3 times per day.
+But the duration of the exercise session will also depend on your cat’s age, weight, and the amount of exercise they previously received.
+Your veterinarian can provide you with more advice based on your cat’s situation and health.

-Finding a toy or enrichment activity that your cat truly enjoys playing with can help to keep your cat interested and engaged during exercise time.
+Finding a toy or enrichment activity that your cat truly enjoys can help keep them interested and engaged during exercise time.
 You may need to focus on interactive play.
 Here are some potential options:

 • Wand toys that fly through the air